Skip To Main Content

 Ani Phillips

 Ani Hanelius Phillips attended Austin Waldorf School from kindergarten through Grade 12, graduating in 2001 as part of the first graduating class of the High School.
 She then attended Earlham College in Richmond, Indiana, where she graduated in 2005 with a degree in Human Development and Social Relations and a double Minor in Spanish and Education.
 While at Earlham, she thoroughly enjoyed playing collegiate level basketball, performing in multiple musicals, and singing in the campus Gospel Choir.
-After college, she lived internationally for five years, first working with adults with disabilities in a Camphill Community in Cape Town, South Africa; then studying Anthroposophy at the Goetheanum in Dornach, Switzerland; and finally co-founding and running a social entrepreneurial training for young international change-makers in Järna, Sweden, called the Youth initiative Program (www.YIP.se) currently in its thirteenth year.
+After college, she lived internationally for five years, first working with adults with disabilities in a Camphill Community in Cape Town, South Africa; then studying Anthroposophy at the Goetheanum in Dornach, Switzerland; and finally co-founding and running a social entrepreneurial training for young international change-makers in Järna, Sweden, called the Youth initiative Program (www.YIP.se).

-Upon returning to the States in 2011, she quickly found her way back to Austin Waldorf as a basketball coach and substitute teacher, and later joined the faculty as a Class Teacher in 2013.
+Upon returning to the States in 2011, she quickly found her way back to the Austin Waldorf School as a basketball coach and substitute teacher, and later joined the faculty as a Class Teacher in 2013.
 Her years in the classroom were fulfilling and inspiring and she is proud to have been able to teach the Class of 2025 in their early years.
 During that time, she married her husband, Joseph, and together they designed and built their beautiful home in South Austin where they live with their five children, Fin, Willa, Sadie, Ezra, and Arlo.
 Ani enjoys caring for and working with young children in her home, baking, being in nature, writing poetry, singing, and being in water.

 Dawn Harrienger